preenu91/ToDo-List-Console-App/README.md

 3. Compile and run the project.

-4.Follow the on-screen menu to manage your tasks.
+4. Follow the on-screen menu to manage your tasks.

 ## Example Usage
 Choose an option from the menu: